sindresorhus/sindresorhus.github.com/source/pages/apps/faq.md

 Tap the feedback button in the app or the support link on the app's page.
 I prioritize bug fixes and consider feature suggestions that align with the app's vision and user demand.

+### Do your apps collect any personal data?

+My apps prioritize user privacy and do not collect any personal data.

 ### How can I get a refund?

 For apps purchased on the Apple App Store, you can [request a refund](https://support.apple.com/en-us/HT204084).
 However, I would appreciate if you [reached out](/feedback) first.
 I may be able to resolve any problems you are having.

-### Do your apps collect any personal data?

-My apps prioritize user privacy and do not collect any personal data.
+### How many devices can I install an app on?

+Apps purchased on the Apple App Store can be installed on up to 10 devices, with a maximum of 5 computers.
+[Learn more.](https://support.apple.com/en-us/HT204074)

+### How can I transfer an app bought on the Apple App Store to a different account?

+This is unfortunately [not possible](https://apple.stackexchange.com/a/444878).
+App developers have no control over the purchase process on the Apple App Store.

 ### Are your apps native?